josiahls/fast-reinforcement-learning/README.md

 | *Fig 6: Rewards estimated by the agent during episode 0* |

 As determined by our AgentInterpretation object, we need to either debug or improve our agent.
-We will do this is parallel with creating our Learner fit function.
+We will do this in parallel with creating our Learner fit function.

 - [X] 0.3.0 Add DQNs: DQN, Dueling DQN, Double DQN, Fixed Target DQN, DDDQN.
 - [X] 0.4.0 Learner Basic: We need to convert this into a suitable object.
 Will be similar to the basic fasai learner hopefully.
 Possibly as add prioritize replay?
     - Added PER.
-- [ ] 0.5.0 **Working** DDPG Agent: We need to have at least one agent able to perform continuous environment execution.
+- [X] 0.5.0 DDPG Agent: We need to have at least one agent able to perform continuous environment execution.
 As a note, we could give discrete agents the ability to operate in a continuous domain via binning.
-    - [X] 0.5.0 DDPG added.
+    - [X] 0.5.0 DDPG added. let us move
     - [X] 0.5.0 The DDPG paper contains a visualization for Q learning might prove useful.
 Add to interpreter.

 Added q value interpretation per explanation by Lillicrap et al., 2016.
 Currently both models (DQN and DDPG) have